Medical Issues and Immediate Safety

 Do I have to make a police report in order to get a rape kit done?

-In the State of Texas, you must make a police report, file as a Jane Doe or self pay in order to have the evidence collected.
-Title IX states that once an official of the University or Police Department becomes aware of a sexual assault occurring they must investigate, regardless of your wishes.
-They will do their best to keep it anonymous, however anonymity cannot be guaranteed.
-Even if you don’t think you want to press charges, it may be a good idea to have a rape kit done to collect evidence in case you change your mind in the future (many people do!).
+No. In the State of Texas, you must make a police report OR file as a Jane / John Doe in order to have the evidence collected.
+Even if you don’t think you want to press charges, it may be a good idea to have a rape kit done to collect evidence in case you change your mind in the future (many people do).
 You can’t get the evidence back once it’s gone, and it is very difficult to prosecute without physical evidence.
+Evidence from a rape kit is preserved for 2 years from the date of the exam.

 Is all of this confidential?

 Your medical exam is protected by the same laws that govern confidentiality of all health records.
 The rape kit and police reports are part of the investigation of evidence, and thus, if the case proceeds, will be part of the legal record.
-However, you can request a pseudonym be used throughout the process and for any matters of public record.
+However, you can request that a pseudonym (i.e. Jane / John Doe) be used throughout the process and for any matters of public record.

 Who pays for a rape kit?

-If you file a report with a police agency they pay for the rape kit.
-If you file a Jane Doe exam, the state will pay for the collection of evidence.
-Medications prescribed will be billed to you.
-Again, self pay is another option.
+If, within 96 hours of an assault, you file a report with a police agency, the state is required to pay for the rape kit.
+If you choose instead during that time to go to a hospital or physician without filing a police report, the state should also reimburse the hospital or doctor for the collection of evidence.
+If you have medical insurance, it is likely that you will only have to pay the typical co-pay for your policy to obtain STD testing and preventive medications prescribed.
 In addition, if you file a police report at a later time, you may be eligible for reimbursement by the State of Texas’ Victims’ Compensation Program for any related medical, emotional, or financial losses you suffered as a result of being the victim of a violent crime, even if the physical and emotional problems are not immediately apparent.
+For more information please go to http://codes.lp.findlaw.com/txstatutes/CR/1/56/A/56.06

 Can someone be with me during the rape kit exam?

+Yes.
 Texas law specifically gives survivors of sexual assault the right and choice to have a trained advocate from the local crisis center in the room during a SANE exam.
 Often, the hospital or police will have already called the Williamson County Crisis Center (Hope Alliance) to send an advocate to the hospital.
-If not, you can call (800) 460-SAFE at any time.
+If not, you can call Hope Alliance at (800) 460-SAFE (7233) at any time.
 When the advocate arrives, he or she will introduce themselves and will provide support in any way possible.
-Survivors have the choice at all steps in the process if and how they would like an advocate involved.
+Survivors have the choice at all steps of the process regarding whether, and how, they would like an advocate involved.

-If you are assaulted in Austin, you can request an advocate from SafePlace by calling (512) 267-SAFE.
+If you are assaulted in Austin, you can request an advocate from SafePlace by calling (512) 267-SAFE (7233).
+Advocate services are free of charge.

 How can a sexual assault advocate be of help to me?